lbroetto/Protein_Frequency_Exploratory_Data_Analysis/README.md

 Run the script: Execute it from your terminal or IDE: python script_name.py

 Data Privacy Note: The original research data is not included in this repository.
-The scripts are configured to work with generic filenames (input_data_table.csv).
+The script is configured to work with generic filenames (input_data_table.csv).
 Replace this with your own data filename.

-Expected Data Location: By default, scripts look for the CSV file in the same directory as the script.
+Expected Data Location: By default, script look for the CSV file in the same directory as the script.
 You can modify the path in the INPUT_FILE variable if needed (e.g., 'data/my_file.csv').

 ---